Maduwantha-ka/QuickCart/README.md

 # QuickCart
-QuickCart is a user-friendly grocery shopping web app built with the MEAN stack
+QuickCart is a user-friendly grocery shopping web app built with the MERN stack